 If you believe you have a claim for NHS negligence – whether this is due to GP negligence, doctor negligence, hospital negligence, delays in medical treatment due to COVID-19 or any other type of negligent treatment – do not hesitate to contact us.

 How Do I Fund My NHS Claim?

-When you get in touch with us, our NHS solicitors will offer a free, no obligation consultation to discuss whether they think you have legitimate grounds to sue the NHS.
-If we believe in the strength of your case, we will likely offer a No Win No Fee agreement, also known as a Conditional Fee Agreement.
-Under this arrangement, you will not bear the financial risk associated with making a claim; if your claim is successful, a success fee will be deducted from your final compensation award.
+When you reach out to us, our NHS solicitors will offer a free, no obligation chat to discuss your claims.
+They will determine whether you have legitimate grounds to sue the NHS.
+If we believe in the strength of your case, we will likely offer a No Win No Fee agreement.
+Under this arrangement, you will not bear the financial risk associated with making a claim.
+If your claim is successful, a success fee will be deducted from your final compensation award.
 If it is not successful, you will not pay anything.

 Get in touch with us